Skip to main content

 Impact of Cover Crops on Nitrogen and Phosphorus Dynamics

-This Conservation Outcomes Webinar highlights the effects of cover crops and reduced tillage practices on nutrient and sediment losses from croplands and associated water quality outcomes.
+This Conservation Outcomes Webinar highlights the effects of cover crops and reduced tillage practices on nutrient and sediment losses from cropland and associated water quality outcomes.
 The presenter is Dr. Kenneth Staver, University of Maryland, Wye Research and Education Center.

 Soybeans grow through remaining corn residue on a cropland field managed under no-till.